Thinkwise/docs/docs/sf/tasks.md

 ## Functionality

-When generating, a program object is created for the task.
+When generating, a program object is created for template-typed tasks.
 The associated default and layout program objects are also created.
 The application logic can be modelled and described in the [Functionality screen](functionality).

 ## Variants